prius2055/ecommerce/APIendpoint/README.md

-# GraphQL endpoint for Junior Developer position in Scandiweb
+# GraphQL endpoint for e-commerce website

 ### Overview

-You are going to need this endpoint in order to implement the assignment given to you (minimalistic storefront).
+You are going to need this endpoint.

 ### How to start

 In order to start this endpoint, follow these steps

-1. Install dependencies
+1. Install dependencies - `yarn install`
 2. Build the project - `yarn build`
 3. Start the project - `yarn start`

->**Note**: During the assignment, do not modify this endpoint.
-Also, no need to provide it along with your assessment.